-If your child attends another school in Harrow and you would like to apply for a school clothing grant, you will need to contact the school directly to make an application.
+If your child attends a school in Harrow and you would like to apply for a school clothing grant, you will need to contact the school directly to make an application.

 Who is entitled to the grant?